Skip to content

 Program Description

-The Spanish program at the University of Utah is ideal for students who wish to gain a deeper understanding of the Spanish language and the cultures of those who speak it.
-Students of this program will study the language, literature, history, and society of Spain and Spanish-speaking countries, gaining cross-cultural understanding and an appreciation of diversity.
-The curriculum consists of courses in Spanish grammar, composition, conversation, and reading.
-Electives are then chosen from a variety of allied fields, allowing students to focus on the aspects of the language and its speakers that fascinate them most.
-Topics covered include the literature, film, linguistics, and culture of Latin America and Spain.
-The program also offers a wide range of seminars in Golden Age, Modern Peninsular, Colonial Latin American, Caribbean, Contemporary Latin American, and U.S. Latina/o studies, as well as Spanish linguistics.
-This diverse range of study ensures that students will graduate with the language literacy and critical thinking skills they need to be successful in a number of careers.
+The Spanish program at the University of Utah offers an enriching experience for students eager to deepen their understanding of Spanish language and cultures of the Hispanic world.
+Students of this program will study the language, literature, history, and society of Spain and Spanish-speaking countries.
+The curriculum consists of foundational courses in Spanish grammar and composition, alongside introductory literature courses and a diverse range of elective options.
+Topics covered in the elective section of the program include literature and film studies, Peninsular, Colonial Latin American, Caribbean, Contemporary Latin American, and U.S. Latina/o studies, as well as Spanish linguistics.
+This comprehensive range of courses ensures that students will graduate not only with language literacy, but with critical thinking skills they need to be successful in a number of careers.

-Students interested in teaching Spanish should check out the Spanish Teaching major.
+Students interested in teaching Spanish should check out the Spanish Teaching major

 The Student Experience